 Children in need of a forever family can range in age from less than a year all the way up to 21 years old.
 While it is possible to adopt a baby through the foster-to-adopt process, most children in foster care who need a family are older.

-Fostering a child before adopting them has several benefits:
+Fostering before adopting

 - Parents who are yearning to share their love and knowledge with children or youth can begin parenting sooner, while waiting for or identifying a match.

 - Parents and the children placed in their care get a chance to assess whether they could have a permanent attachment to each other.